avalyn-project/avalyn_assistant/README.md

 # Avalyn Web UI
 Avalyn has a built-in customizable light-weight HTTP/HTTPS (SSL) web system, which allows the self hosting of web pages within the Avalyn Framework.

-We have taken the liberty of creating the HTTP/HTTPS (SSL) virtual host files (WEB UI and RPC Client) you can find the virtual host configurations within the "includes" directory.
+`We have taken the liberty of creating the HTTP/HTTPS (SSL) virtual host files (WEB UI and RPC Client) you can find the virtual host configurations within the "includes" directory, edit the files however you need to.`

 Which includes the following web based settings and configuration.